peterjohansen/solace/README.md

 ```Java
 int myInt = console.getInt();
 ```
-This works fine as long you enter an actual integer.
+This works fine as long as you enter an actual integer.
 If you try entering a non-numerical character you will get an exception.
 To prevent invalid input, use this method:
 ```Java
 int myInt = console.getInt("That is not an integer.");
 ```